ralfzosel/zk-smart-search/README.md

         202204121937 smart search for zettelkasten

 The results are grouped, as you can see, and sorted by `last accessed`.
+Every zettel occurs only once in the result list.

 ## Why zkss?